sleeptil3/react-just-give-me-space/README.md

 * Application Program Interface (API)
 * Framer Motion Library

+## Known Bugs and Future Updates

+* Nav on Safari sticks out, like a Framer issue
+* Some animation performance issues that need hammered out with more attention

+*If you find any bugs, please let me know at [sleeptil3software@gmail.com](mailto:sleeptil3software@gmail.com)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and published using `gh-pages`